joannatg/DBServlet/README.md

-This is a simple <a href = "https://en.wikipedia.org/wiki/Java_servlet">Java Servlet</a>  with basic function of looking up/editing info about a country or city listed in a database.
+This is a simple <a href = "https://en.wikipedia.org/wiki/Java_servlet">Java Servlet</a>  with basic function to look up and edit info about a country or city listed in a database.